mucommander/mucommander/package/readme.txt

 - the ICU4J library released under the ICU License. the ICU project can be found at http://icu-project.org .

-- the JSCH library released under the BDS license.
+- the JSCH library released under the BSD license.
  JSCH can be found at http://www.jcraft.com/jsch/ .

 - the J7Zip library released under the GNU LGPL.